Tongariro Alpine Crossing

 All up, this part of the walk takes around an hour and part of this includes the steepest climb as you get to the top of the Red Crater.
 Take care here as it can get windy and there are steep drops, off the sides of the track.

-Red Crater to Blue Lake
+4. Red Crater to Blue Lake

 It’s all downhill from here, but you still need to take care as the track is steep, and will be slippery due to the loose rocks/scoria.
-At one point you’ll descend 145 metres in height in just over 500 metres of walking.

 This is also why you should not walk the crossing in ‘reverse’.
 Walking uphill on the scoria is much more difficult than walking downwards.

 However, you will soon be rewarded as you get closer views of the Emerald Lakes.
-Many hikers will stop around the lakes and have lunch/brunch, as it’s generally calm, peaceful and simply an epic spot to relax and refuel!
+Many hikers stop around the lakes and have lunch/brunch, as it’s generally calm, peaceful and simply an epic spot to relax and refuel!

-This section talks about 30 minutes.
+This section takes about 30 minutes.

-Blue Lake To Ketetahi Hut
+5. Blue Lake To Ketetahi Hut

-Ketetahi Hut to Ketetahi Carpark
+6. Ketetahi Hut to Ketetahi Carpark

 The final stretch!